 Arizona Christian Counseling is an ecumenical Christian pastoral counseling group practice and training center founded in September of 2012.
-Rev. Tres Adames serves as President.
-We have seven pastoral counselors on our team and also provide continuing education opportunities for clergy, spiritual caregivers, and mental health professionals.

-Vision and Mission Statement

-Our vision is to expand the reach and visibility of pastoral counseling and clinical spiritual education in Arizona and beyond.
-The mission of Arizona Christian Counseling is to provide Christ-centered, clinically-informed, ethical pastoral counseling and spiritual care for adults, children, adolescents, couples, and families in the Phoenix area, and to provide educational resources and training for clergy and mental health professionals.

-This time | Arizona Christian Counseling is an ecumenical Christian pastoral counseling group practice and training center founded in September of 2012.
 Rev. Tres Adames serves as President and Founder.
 We have seven pastoral counselors on our team and also provide continuing education opportunities for clergy, spiritual caregivers, and mental health professionals.

 Vision and Mission Statement

 Our vision is to expand the reach and visibility of pastoral counseling in Arizona and beyond.
 It is our mission to bring the highest quality of pastoral counseling and spiritually-integrated psychotherapy to those we serve, and to provide educational resources and training for clergy and mental health professionals.